povle/CakeCraft-WebConsole/README.md

   * Make simple API-method using C++(boost/python.hpp) + Python.
 - Backups.
   * Make auto-backup system.
+  * Make check hash on backup.info method, so you'll know if backup is modified.
+  * Make search by hash or timestamp.
   * Plug in API.
 - RCON.
   * Make system to send commands to minecraft server.